High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46

-The gas depletion timescale can be affected by various physical processes such as mergers and large scale gas inflow/outflow, as well as the overall environments.
+The gas depletion timescale can be affected by various physical processes, such as mergers and large-scale gas inflow/outflow, as well as the overall environments.
 Close interactions and mergers of galaxies are often preferentially found in dense environments, and one will naturally predict a shorter gas depletion timescale in cluster galaxies.
-While several studies report a longer gas depletion timescale for cluster galaxies at high-redshift compared to field galaxies (e.g. \citealp{2017ApJ...842L..21N}; \citealp{2018ApJ...856..118H}; \citealp{2019PASJ...71...40T}; \citealp{2022ApJ...929...35W}), others find it consistent (e.g. \citealp{2019ApJ...872..117G}; \citealp{2019ApJ...887..183Z}; \citealp{2022ApJ...924...74A}) or even shorter \citep{2022ApJ...927..235A}.
-However, these studies are conducted using data with relatively low angular resolution ($\gtrsim 1''$), and they may just reflect the global properties averaged over the entire galaxy disk.
-For example, from their high-resolution observation of a $z=2.2$ SMG ALESS67.1 {in the field environment}, \cite{2017ApJ...846..108C} find the shorter gas depletion timescale at the central kiloparsec region than the outskirts of the galaxy, presumably driven by a merger of two galaxies and the central gas inflow.
-On the other hand, cluster galaxies appear to harbor larger gas fraction than the field (e.g. \citealp{2017ApJ...842L..21N}; \citealp{2018ApJ...856..118H}; \citealp{2019PASJ...71...40T}; \citealp{2022ApJ...929...35W}), which can result in an apparent longer gas depletion timescale for a fixed SFR.
-In addition, the evolutionary stages of galaxies can vary from cluster-to-cluster even if they reside at the same redshift.
+While several studies report a longer gas depletion timescale for cluster galaxies at high-redshift compared to field galaxies (e.g. \citealp{2017ApJ...842L..21N}; \citealp{2018ApJ...856..118H}; \citealp{2019PASJ...71...40T}; \citealp{2022ApJ...929...35W}), others find it to be consistent (e.g. \citealp{2019ApJ...872..117G}; \citealp{2019ApJ...887..183Z}; \citealp{2022ApJ...924...74A}) or even shorter \citep{2022ApJ...927..235A}.
+However, these studies are conducted using data with a relatively low angular resolution ($\gtrsim1''$), and they may just reflect the global properties averaged over the entire galaxy disk.
+For example, from their high-resolution observation of a $z=2.2$ SMG ALESS67.1 in the field environment, \cite{2017ApJ...846..108C} find a shorter gas depletion timescale at the central kiloparsec region than at the outskirts of the galaxy, presumably driven by a merger of two galaxies and the central gas inflow.
+On the other hand, cluster galaxies appear to harbor larger gas fractions than field galaxies (e.g. \citealp{2017ApJ...842L..21N}; \citealp{2018ApJ...856..118H}; \citealp{2019PASJ...71...40T}; \citealp{2022ApJ...929...35W}), which can result in an apparently longer gas depletion timescale for a fixed SFR.
+In addition, the evolutionary stages of galaxies can vary from cluster to cluster, even if they reside at the same redshift.
 Therefore, the true gas depletion timescale will likely vary throughout the galaxy disk and may also depend on the environment and evolutionary stage.
-A systematic high-resolution observation that probes the internal disk structure of galaxies in a number of clusters at different redshifts is necessary for a complete and proper understanding of the relationship between gas and star formation.
+A systematic high-resolution observation that probes the internal disk structures of galaxies in a number of clusters at different redshifts is necessary for a complete and proper understanding of the relationship between gas and star formation.